jaimetur/PhotoMigrator/help/1-command-line-interface.md

                Example: --rename-folders-content-based ./MyLocalPhotoLibrary
 -findDup     ; --find-duplicates <ACTION> <DUPLICATES_FOLDER> [<DUPLICATES_FOLDER> ...]
                Find duplicates in one or more folders using file size and content checks.
-               <ACTION> can be 'list', 'move' or 'delete' (CLI internally uses 'remove').
+               <ACTION> can be 'list', 'move' or 'remove'.
 Default: 'list'.
                When multiple folders are provided, order matters: files in the first folder have priority to be kept.
                Result is exported to a CSV to review duplicates and selected action per item.
-               IMPORTANT: 'move' and 'delete' modify files; start with 'list' if you want to review first.
+               IMPORTANT: 'move' and 'remove' modify files; start with 'list' if you want to review first.
                Example: --find-duplicates move ./Albums ./ALL_PHOTOS -procDup     ; --process-duplicates <DUPLICATES_REVISED_CSV>
                Process a revised duplicates CSV and execute actions from the 'Action' column.